Master Monochrome: Tips and Gear for Black and White Photography

 Image by Hunter Hart

-There’s a lot of reasons to love black and white photography and removing color from an image can help you achieve a lot artistically.
-While it may seem pretty simple, shooting in black and white can completely transform your photography.
-Monochromatic images are often immediately more timeless, nostalgic, and evocative.
+Monochromatic images are often immediately seen as more timeless, nostalgic, and evocative.
 Shooting your images in black and white forces your viewers to get to the heart of the image without the “distraction” of color, resulting in more emotional and powerful images.

 Image by Ihor Balaban